-Square Payroll Review: Is It the Right Payroll Software for Your Business?
+Square Payroll Review 2023: Is It the Right Software for You?

 This article is part of a larger series on Payroll Services.

-Square Payroll is built specifically for small business owners to make payroll processing easier.
+Square Payroll is built specifically for small business owners to simplify payroll processing.
 It is designed to work flawlessly with Square POS, making it an ideal payroll tool for retailers and restaurateurs who use its point-of-sale solution.
 Square Payroll also offers flat-rate pricing ($35 per month plus $5 per employee monthly) with a cancel-anytime account option.
-It earned an overall score of 4.28 out of 5 in our evaluation of the best payroll software for small business users.
+It earned an overall score of 4.51 out of 5 in our evaluation of the best payroll software for small business users.

 - Easy to use